machalen/AffyFunctionsv2/README.md

 # AffyFunctionsv2

-Alternative version to download all required packages in order to make Affy microarray normalization
+- Dockerfile with all the necessary packages in order to make an affy normalization

+- r-base:3.3.1

+- Vennerable package included